 When you’re storing things without climate control, you want to make sure nothing can get ruined by being placed directly onto the floor.
 Using pallets is a great way to add an extra layer of protection against flooding or other unexpected events that could cause exposure to the elements.

 Finally, be careful not to overdo it when it comes to space “optimization,” as this is a surefire way to break things.
-Instead, take a second to organize your unit for easy access and unloading, making sure you have enough space.
-Start with the biggest pieces and work down to the smallest, and be sure to leave an aisle or two to walk down so you’re able to see and retrieve things.
+Instead, take a second to organize your storage unit for easy access and unloading, making sure you have enough space.
+Start with the biggest pieces and work down to the smallest, and be sure to leave an aisle or two to walk down, so you’re able to see and retrieve things.

 Once you’ve figured out what kind of moving and storage services you want to use, it’s time to find the right company.
 Our main advice?
 Be sure you use an established and reputable company (they'll be handling your beloved possessions, after all!).

-Here are a few tips to help:
+Here are a few tips to keep in mind:

 Q: Is it better to use PODS or a moving company?

-A: PODS is the superior choice if you want the added convenience of moving on your terms.
+A: PODS is the superior choice if you want the added convenience of moving on your own terms.
 With the flexibility to accommodate your schedule and the ability to unload things as you sort through them, your moving process could be a lot less stressful and personalized to your needs.